marcosrmendez/github-pages/README.md

 4. Edit your github repo address at [script/settings](script/settings)
 5. Run `script/cibuild` to generate the site
 6. Run `script/deploy` override the _gh-pages_ branch with the newly generated site

+## Vagrantfile

+There a couple of commented lines which enable the following:

+* Mapping ssh keys from the host to the guest vm
+* Setting your host git identity automatically on the guest
+* Starting and mapping the port of the jekyll server automatically